Mobile phone coverage

 Everywhere.
 4G is still currently the technology everyone uses, and so covers more than 99% of the Uk population no matter which network you choose.

 5G is 4G, only faster.
-But unfortunately, the technology itself is rather different, meaning you're going to need a new, 5G-capable phone to access the service.
-In addition, you will have to live somewhere you can receive a 5G signal from one of the UK's four network providers: Three, O2, Vodafone or EE.
+But unfortunately, the technology itself is rather different, meaning you need a 5G-capable phone to access the service.
+In addition, you must live somewhere where you can receive a 5G signal from one of the UK's four network providers: Three, O2, Vodafone or EE.
 Other providers offer 5G, but they all deliver their services via one of those four networks.

 In the section further up, you can see which cities and towns 5G is currently available in with each of the UK's four network providers.
-Rollout is, at the time of writing, relatively slow, and if you're hoping 5G is going to become available at your broadband-blighted rural location, you are going to be in for a very long wait indeed.
+Rollout has been relatively slow, though many larger towns and cities now have access.
+If you're hoping 5G is going to become available at your broadband-blighted rural location, you are going to be in for a bit of a wait.
 It will be at least a few years before the focus moves away from large towns and cities.
+According to EE perhaps around 2028.

 Yes you do, while as smartphones are now 4G-compatible, very few are 5G compatible, and those that are are extremely expensive.
-If you’re not sure, check your model on your phone manufacturer’s website, but if you didn't get your phone in the second half of 2019 or later, it's pretty safe to say it won't do 5G.
+If you’re not sure, check your model on your phone manufacturer’s website, but if you got your phone before the second half of 2019, it's pretty safe to say it won't do 5G.
 You can get 4G phones on contracts or you can buy one outright and pair it with a SIM-only tariff.

 You need to be on a 4G tariff to access 4G.
 Most networks offer 4G as standard now so your SIM card should be fine.
 If you’re on an ancient 3G tariff, ask your network for an upgrade.

 If you can’t yet sample the delights of lightning-fast connectivity on your mobile phone, then there are alternatives.
-Mobiles that use the 3G network can still accomplish most of your needs, and they come with a wide variety of packages and deals.
+Mobiles that use the 3G network can still accomplish most of your needs.

 If you have a 4G phone and SIM and find yourself in a 4G not-spot, you’ll simply fall back to 3G coverage.
 You’ll be able to see which type of network you’re on as 3G or 4G will be displayed next to the signal bars at the top of your phone’s display.

-It's already here, in a limited way.
+It's already here, though mainly confined to certain areas of towns and cities.
 The fifth generation of mobile networks is far faster than previous generations.
-You will need a 5G compatible phone, however, and they are currently very expensive, and at the time of writing, you will have to live somewhere you can get it.
+You will need a 5G compatible phone, however, and you will have to live somewhere you can get it.